 - Head to court: If you are unable to work out a deal with the other party or the other party refuses to comply with the solutions suggested in your notice of breach, litigation will likely be necessary.
 Your attorney can advise you with regard to how best to proceed according to the circumstances of your case.

 For more information about the steps you should take if your business has been the victim of a contract breach, contact a skilled U.S. Virgin Islands business planning attorney.

-Mark A. Kragel is a senior attorney in BoltNagi’s Civil Litigation Practice Group.
-BoltNagi is a full service business law firm serving the U.S. Virgin Islands.
+Adam N. Marinelli is an attorney in the Civil Litigation Practice Group at BoltNagi PC, a full-service business law firm on St. Thomas, U.S. Virgin Islands.